greiman/SdFat-Particle/README.md

 Please read the html documentation in the doc folder of this repository.

-The look at the classes tab for details about class member functions.
+Look at the classes tab for details about class member functions.

 ## Examples